siscale/elasticsearch-migration/README.md

 These indexes are created on the first run and are there too keep track of the migrations.

 ### Migration version index
 Keeping track of the executed changesets.
-If a migration fails it will transitioned to state 'FAILED' and the failureMessage field will contain the reason.
+If a migration fails it will be transitioned to state 'FAILED' and the failureMessage field will contain the reason.
 The entry won't be removed and the changes applied to this point will stay in the cluster.
 There is no automatic rollback which means that the cleaneup has to be done manually.

 ```javascript